Subramaniyam Sugirdharajan: Background

 According to RSF, Sugirdharajan named the Eelam People's Democratic Party (EPDP) among several groups in his article that allegedly committed human rights violations in the Trincomalee region.

 The newspaper he worked for also ran photos taken by Sugirdharajan showing that five Trincomalee students who were shot dead at point-blank range on 2 January 2006, disproving the army's claim that they were killed by a grenade explosion.

-Incident
+Assassination

 At about 6 a.m. (local time) on 24 January 2006, he was shot and killed as he was waiting for public transport to go to work near the governor's secretaria.
 His killers used a motorcycle to get away after shooting him.
 Police went to the scene of the murder.

 Government investigation

 The international Press institute has called for an impartial government investigation.